afshinamighi/Courses/basecamp/week01/inf-bc-w01-teaching.md

 1. Understand the basic techniques of studying given book chapters.
 2. Participate and communicate within their study group.
 3. Implement basic interactive linear programs in Python using following elements:
-	- variables, primitive types, input / print, arithetic operations.
+	- variables, primitive types, input / print, arithmetic operations.
 	- [add more]
 4. [todo: make it complete]